 I totally get that!
 But I am willing to bet that the people in the so-called Third World that practice shitting in their own water supply because they have to would trade places with those impoverished rural Americans in a heartbeat.
 Because rural Americans only see their own poverty (and remember that poverty is a relative thing, because the white corporate rulers in the big cities are far richer than them), they feel miserable.
 But they still have toilets.

 There is a reason why I call Africa the Cursed Continent.
-It was almost entirely taken over and beaten down by European imperialism in the late 19th Century:
+It was almost entirely taken over and beaten down by European imperialism around the turn of the 19th and 20th Centuries:

-And even after the Europeans gave up control of those areas later in the 20th Century, they mostly left the Africans to fend for themselves.
+And even after the Europeans gave up control of those areas after World War II, they mostly left the Africans to fend for themselves.
 The results were horrific.
 The following cartograms, representing different territories in the world by size according to various statistics, show what Africans are suffering:

 In 2003, 92% of malaria cases and 94% of malarial deaths were recorded as being in African territories.
 The other 6% of deaths were mainly in Asia Pacific and Southern Asia.
 The total deaths recorded were 0.15% of the total cases.
 Whilst there were most malaria cases in Southeastern Africa, there were most deaths in Central Africa.
 Symptoms of malaria include fever and vomiting.
 Most deaths occur in cerebral malaria.The term ‘malaria’ comes from the medieval Italian ‘mala aria’ meaning ‘bad air’.
 The term was coined at a time before the mosquito had been identified as the carrier of the parasite.